thinking-home/migrator/docs/en/getting-started.md

 ## Next steps

-Learn more about [writing migrations] (writing-migrations.md) and the transformation provider API.
+Learn more about [writing migrations](writing-migrations.md) and the transformation provider API.